Harineko0/more_visibility/docs/auto_annotation.md

       - ".freezed.dart"
       - ".riverpod.dart"
     options:
-      visibility: mprotected # or mdefault
+      visibility: mprotected # fallback if no declaration-level annotation found
 ```

 Then run: